What is Account Reconciliation?

 It is worth completing a monthly bank reconciliation to keep track of the financial position.

-Conclusion to Account Reconciliation
+Conclusion to Balance Sheet Reconciliation

 There are many accounts from the general ledger to reconcile, including bank and cash, accruals, accounts receivable, accounts payable, prepayments and stock levels; however, using accounting software can be a great time saver.